Ahmad13241/khatibfamilypractice/images/README.txt

+# Image Assets for Khatib Family Practice Website

+## Logo Files

+The website currently uses the following logo file:
+- LOGO.jpg - Currently in use in the website

+## IMPORTANT: Case Sensitivity in Images

+Netlify deployments are case-sensitive for filenames, while Windows development environments are not.
+To avoid deployment issues:

+1. Always use consistent casing in filenames (recommend lowercase with hyphens)
+2. Ensure HTML references match the exact case of the actual files
+3. When adding new images, verify both local and Netlify deployment

+## Optimization Recommendations

+The following images are currently quite large and would benefit from optimization:
+- outside-office.webp (optimize to 200-400KB)
+- reception-room.webp (optimize to 200-400KB)
+- examination-office.webp (optimize to 200-400KB)

+Recommended optimization steps:
+1. Resize to 1200×800px maximum dimensions (maintain aspect ratio)
+2. Compress WebP to 80-85% quality
+3. Target file size: 200-400KB per image for optimal web performance

+## Implementation

+To avoid deployment issues between local development and Netlify:
+1. Make sure all image references in HTML files use the exact filenames that exist in this directory
+2. Prefer WebP format with proper fallbacks for better performance
+3. After making changes, verify both local and Netlify deployments work correctly

 # Logo.png Specifications

 To complete the website update, please upload the Logo.png file to this directory with the following specifications: